bahrus/xtal-sip/README.md

 What about when you are developing and publishing web components to npm or bower or gitpubhub?
 What if you want the demo folder of the web component to showcase how it can integrate with lots of other web components?
 We don't want to mark those components as dependencies, because the web component really doesn't depend on them.
 We just want to dynamically reference the other web components for demo purposes.
 A CDN fits the bill nicely.
 A service worker could be used to "install" these example-based references so the developer can work offline in a bomb shelter.

+### Oh, and another thing!

 Consider the case of rendering a forest of  HTML "leaf nodes" including web components, inside a code-centric framework, like (P)react.
 Not having a good solution to this scenario may partly explain why so many are "throwing in the towel," pushing web components that might be 99% static markup, 1% JavaScript, to be packaged / coded entirely in JavaScript.
 (Of course the dithering of the web component working group hasn't helped).
 Sad!

-### Oh, and another thing!

-Why not take advantage of the great, simplifying fact that no two web components can have the same name (at least on the same page)?  *That* should be the primary identifier, not the particular location it came from.

-That's where \<xtal-sip\> fits in.
+### More kvetching

 The annoying thing about HTMLImports (and ES6 Modules for that matter) is that creating references for each referenced web component inside an HTML or JS file feels like tedius busy work -- for HTML files, one must go towards the top of the page (outside any templates) to add the reference, and typically the reference is just a trite formulaic derivative of that globally unique tag name itself.
 E.g. \<paper-input\> => \<link rel="import" href="../../../bower_components/paper-input/paper-input.html"\>, \<paper-checkbox\> => \<link rel="import" href="../../../bower_components/paper-checkbox/paper-checkbox.html"\>.
 And all these references add to the footprint of the application.

 ### Severe Server Burn